What is Dustoff ?

 witnessed more of the brutality of war than anyone.

-It took a man with incredible intestinal fortitude to face the type and quantity
+It took a man with incredible intestinal fortitude to face the

-of wounds and injuries he faced many times every day.
-Anything and everything
+type and quantity of wounds and injuries he faced many times every

-imaginable to mutilate the human body were the types of challenges he faced
+day.
+Anything and everything imaginable to mutilate the human body

-each and every day.
+were the types of challenges he faced each and every day.

-As I stated above, Dustoff in
+As I stated above, Dustoff in Vietnam was a crew of four

-Crew consisted of two Pilots, a Flight Medic, and a Crewchief.
-The Pilots
+a Flight Medic, and a Crewchief.
+The Pilots were responsible for

-each other, and we trusted each other with our lives.
+and we trusted each other with our lives.

 This trust was never more apparent than when we flew a night